Green Oaks Boulevard

 Green Oaks Boulevard is a 22.7 mi loop road, located almost entirely in the city of Arlington, in the U.S. state of Texas.
-Green Oaks Boulevard creates a loop around Arlington, traveling north from State Highway 360 (SH 360) north, back to SH 360.
+Green Oaks Boulevard creates a loop around Arlington, traveling from State Highway 360 (SH 360) at Kingswood Boulevard, then runs west, north, and east back to SH 360 at Carrier Parkway, creating a backwards c shape.
 The highway is the only loop in the city of Arlington.

 The road gives citizens of Arlington access to SH 360, Interstate 20 (I-20), and I-30, as well as several smaller state-designated highways.
 The street gives access to several schools and parks, as well as Arlington Municipal Airport.

 Route description

 Green Oaks Boulevard begins at Texas State Highway 360's 2nd to last free exit before turning into a toll road, and the western end of Kingswood Boulevard, located in Grand Prairie, just a few feet from border of Arlington and Grand Prairie.
 The highway begins as a four-lane, concrete road, with a large, grassy median separating each direction.
 The road passes several small "strip malls", and several gas stations.
 The highway is known as Southeast Green Oaks Boulevard at this point, but is usually abbreviated to just SE Green Oaks Boulevard (This is shown on the exit from SH 360).
 The highway passes a small park, and a large neighborhood, before intersecting with New York Avenue, and passing a small animal hospital, and several small restaurants.
 The route continues with large neighborhoods on either side of it, before intersecting with South Collins Street, which gives access to the one-runway, Arlington Municipal Airport.
 Green Oaks passes through a park for a short period of time, before passing the Arlington Animal Shelter, and the Arlington Public Library-Southeast Branch.
 The roadway continues through a large neighborhood, and passes the Ferguson Education Center.
-The road passes through a few large neighborhoods, before intersecting with Matlock Road, and passing several fast food restaurants, and a large baptist church.
+The road passes through a few large neighborhoods, before intersecting with Matlock Road, and passing several fast-food restaurants, and a large baptist church.